Starling vs HSBC Business Account: Which Is Better?

 Starling vs HSBC Business Accounts: International Banking and Trade Finance

 Starling supports international transfers and holds foreign currency sub-accounts in EUR and USD.
 For standard international payments, Starling is sufficient.
 For complex trade finance products, Starling is not the right tool.
+When a German supplier invoices you in euros, Starling holds it in a EUR sub-account; the day you need a letter of credit, you are back to a high-street bank.

 If your business is UK-domestic, HSBC global network adds no value.
 If you have regular cross-border trade finance needs, HSBC relationship banking is hard to replace.